 Have you seen fruit?

 When the child is young, grows up in a Christian home where the Bible is being taught, and makes a profession of faith, it may be hard to discern genuine fruit from simple “good raising.”
 Some of the best advice I have been given is to give this area time.
 Ask yourself, can you see your child growing to hate their sin more?
-Do they come to you and acknowledge wrong doing before you ever knew of the offense?
-Do they seem to be more loving, joyful, acting more kindly to their siblings, and more respectful to you as parent?
-These are some good indications that the Holy Spirit is at work in their life, but it takes time to see if this is a genuine pattern of Spirit wrought fruit, or just good behavior modification.
-Look for lasting fruit, not just low hanging ones that can make us hopeful but leave us disappointed when we find out it is bad.
+Do they come to you and acknowledge wrongdoing before you ever knew of the offense?
+Do they seem to be more loving, joyful, acting more kindly to their siblings, and more respectful to you as a parent?
+These are some good indications that the Holy Spirit is at work in their life, but it takes time to see if this is a genuine pattern of Spirit-wrought fruit, or just good behavior modification.
+Look for lasting fruit, not just low-hanging ones that can make us hopeful but leave us disappointed when we find out it is bad.